aws-samples/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 # Module 3: Integrate Amazon Lex with Amazon Connect
 In this module you will integrate your Lex bot with Amazon Connect, a contact center service that makes it easy for any business to deliver better customer service at lower cost.

-At completion of this module your customers will be able to interact with your Lex bot through the plain old telephone service.
+At completion of this module you will be able to interact with your Lex bot through the plain old telephone service.
 To achieve this you will create a contact center, configure a simple call flow, and assign a public phone number to the flow.

 ## Implementation Instructions